 If you place the potato between two chopsticks or spatula handles (as I did), you can easy make the cuts without the risk of cutting all the way through.The handles stop the knife, leaving a sturdy, intact layer on the bottom of the potato.

-Here’s how the recipe goes: When the potatoes are all cut, lay them out on a shallow rimmed baking dish, coat them with oil, and bake them for 30 minutes.
+Cut the potatoes and lay them out on a shallow rimmed baking dish.
+Coat them with oil, and bake them for 30 minutes.

 As the potatoes cook, the slits will open up – an invitation for basting with melted shallot chive butter…